Anvil Steel History

 Founded in 1973 by Phil Shallenberger, Anvil Steel was originally housed within a 10,000 square foot facility in Gardena, California.
 Anvil began as a fabricator and erector of light structural and miscellaneous steel for the local beach communities of Redondo Beach, Hermosa Beach and Manhattan Beach.
 Anvil's original plant had a single overhead bridge crane and a rail bay for ornamental work.

 Phil sold Anvil to Paul Schifino in 1996.
 Building on the reputation built by Phil of providing the highest quality product for a reasonable price, Paul set Anvil's sights on expanding into the commercial market.
-Over the next decade, we expanded our facility from 40,000 to 170,000 square feet by acquiring adjacent properties.
-Our current capacity is over 300 tons per week and we have 180 full-time employees.
+Over the next decade, we expanded our facility from 40,000 square feet to 10 acres by acquiring adjacent properties.
+Our current capacity is over 450 tons per week and we have 270 full-time employees.

 As we have expanded, our customer base has grown, from contractors building small homes and apartment complexes to include contractors building: